airdeploy/airdeploy-docs/docs/flagger/team.md

 sidebar_label: Team
 ---

-Each AirDeploy account comes with three team member seats.
+Each Airship account comes with three team member seats.
 You may invite an unlimited number of team members, and your plan will scale (see more on pricing and plans on our website).

 ## Team Management